tomcontileslie/ThatChord/README.md

 These weigh a handful of kilobytes each at most.

+### ThatChord is smarter than a chord dictionary.

+Note that unlike a number of available chord finders, which have a database of common chord fingerings, ThatChord calculates the best way to play the chord you requested *on the fly*, using the settings you have configured regarding your number of strings, tuning, and your fingering preferences (e.g. how much do you value using few fingers over avoiding stretching your fingers very far?)

+When handling a request, ThatChord *literally considers every imaginable way* of playing your chord, and then keeps only the best options.
+The "best options" are whatever you want them to be, and you can tweak the coefficients of the ranking algorithm to your liking.
+Don't like the option ThatChord returned for a given chord?
+Not to worry.
+You can ask for the second best, the third best, the 100th best...
+And you can change your ranking algorithm, or ask for the chord to be played above a certain fret.
+For one chord on ukulele, ThatChord's usually listed about 70 different fingerings.
+On guitar, it's closer to 10000.
+Are most of these options terrible?
+Yes.
+But they're there if you need them.

+The downside of this is it can take up to two seconds to find, and then render, your request if you're asking for a complicated chord on a many-stringed instrument.
+The advantage, though, is that this program doesn't need people to keep adding possible fingerings to some massive file.
+That would make for a fast program, but would never contain every possibility.
+The only dictionary file that needs improvement in ThatChord is its [quality dictionary](dicts.py), which allows it to accurately interpret more input strings (like "dim7", "5", "add9", ...).
+Everything else, it already knows.

+So while you're here, add a couple funky chord quality strings to the list, and then enjoy the endless options ThatChord offers!

 ## Installing and Using ThatChord

 If you are a beginner using a Mac, you may wish to check out the more detailed [beginner step-by-step